jkehres/memcached-elasticache/README.md

 ### Server locations

 When auto-discovery is enabled (default), specify the configuration endpoint of the cluster as a string in the following format: `hostname:port`.
 The configuration endpoint will be polled at regular intervals (see `autoDiscoverInterval` option) to detect changes to the cluster.
-Nodes will be automatically added/removed from the client as necessary.
+Nodes will be automatically added/removed from the client accordingly.

 When auto-discovery is disabled, same as [`memcached`](https://github.com/3rd-Eden/memcached) module - specify one or more nodes that make up your cluster.